iexel/fontus/README.md

 ###Building the project

-The application is a multi-module Maven project consisting of a parent and two child projects.
-Use `mvn clean package` to build it.
+The application is a multi-module Maven project which consists of a parent and two child projects.
+Use `mvn clean package` to build the project, or `mvn clean verify` to build the project and run the integration tests.
+FireFox should be installed on the build computer to run the integration tests.

 ###Technologies used in this application

 ####Short list of technologies

-Spring MVC, Java EE, RESTful Web Services, JSON, JSP, JSTL, HTML5, CSS3, jQuery, jQuery UI, JavaScript, AJAX, Tomcat, Maven
+Spring MVC, Java EE, RESTful Web Services, JSON, JSP, JSTL, HTML5, CSS3, jQuery, jQuery UI, JavaScript, AJAX, Tomcat, Maven, Selenium, Spring MVC Test Framework, JUnit, Mockito, Hamcrest.

 ####Server-side web development (Java EE & Spring MVC 4.0)